Filipino cuisine: Japanese influences

 The name of odong, a Visayan noodle soup, is derived from the Japanese udon noodles, although it does not use udon noodles or bear any resemblance to udon dishes.
 It originates from the Davao Region of Mindanao and the Visayas Islands which had a large Japanese migrant community in the early 1900s.
 The odong noodles were previously locally manufactured by Okinawans, but modern odong noodles (which are distinctly yellowish) are imported from China.

+Mexican influences

+Bobotu, a Kapampangan tamales made from ground rice often steamed or wrapped in banana leaves.

+Binaki, a steamed corn cake wrapped in corn husks, popular in Bukidnon.

+Mexican influence in Filipino cuisine comes mainly from the Manila-Acapulco Galleon Trade, which connected the Philippines and Mexico for over 250 years.
+This introduced crops from the Americas, such as cacao, corn, pineapple, papaya, avocado, and other fruits, many of which became part of local diets.

+Mexican culinary influence is also evident in Filipino tamales, which differ from their Mexican counterparts by using rice or glutinous rice instead of corn and banana leaves instead of corn husks.
+Regional variations include bobotu, boboto or suman tamales from Pampanga, made with ground rice, coconut milk, and toppings such as chicken, ham, peanuts, or eggs; tamalos from Samar, consisting of braised pork wrapped in rice dough and served with peanut sauce; and tamalis from Sariaya, shaped into squares and topped with meat and boiled eggs.
+Other versions are found in Bulacan and Batangas, particularly in Ibaan and Lipa which is suman sa lihiya.
+A related dish is binaki, also called pintos, made from grated corn with coconut milk and sugar, wrapped in corn husks, and commonly prepared in Northern Mindanao and Cebu.

+Champorado a chocolate rice porridge with hot sikwate.

+Chocolate-based dishes also reflect this influence.
+Champorado is a sweet chocolate rice porridge made from cacao tablets (tablea), similar to the Mexican champurrado.
+Sikwate is a Filipino hot chocolate drink, while batirol refers to both the traditional preparation and the wooden whisk used to make a frothy chocolate beverage from tablea.

 Arab influences

 The Arab influence on Filipino cuisine is relatively minor.
 Historically, Arab influence arrived via India to Indonesia and the Philippines.
 In the earlier days, Arabs traded with Indians, who in turn traded with Southeast Asia.
 In the later era, with advancement of sea navigation, Arabs also started to trade directly with the Philippines.